Kallankurichi

 Kallankurichi is a village in the Ariyalur taluk of Ariyalur district, Tamil Nadu, India.

 Demographics

 Sri Kaliyaperumal temple is a major attraction of Kallankurichi.
-It is situated at 5 km away from Ariyalur.
+It is situated 5 km away from Ariyalur.
 This temple is famous for its "Car festival" (March/April) which is conducted yearly.
 The people of Kallankurichi and Ariyalur District celebrate the festival grandly.

-The temple is also famous for the Puraittasi Saturdays.
-Every year in the month of 'Puraittasi' (September), special Pujas, 'Arathanai', 'Abishekams', etc. are done on the four Saturdays.
+The temple is also famous for Puraittasi Saturdays.
+Every year in the month of 'Puraittasi' (September), special Pujas, 'Arathanai', 'Abishekams', etc. are done on four Saturdays.
 This also is a major attraction of the Kaliyaperumal temple.

 G. Govindasamy Padayachi is the Hereditary Trustee of the Temple.'